 Betting on UFC and MMA is typically broken down to the following areas of placing bets.

-This is an estimate bet of how many rounds you think the fight will last.
-For example if you know a fighter is prone to finishing their opponent within the first two rounds such as Francis Ngannou, then you could find a sportsbook with an under 2.5 betting line to wager on.
+This is an estimated bet of how many rounds you think the fight will last.
+For example, if you know a fighter is prone to finishing their opponent within the first two rounds such as Francis Ngannou, then you could find a sportsbook with an under 2.5 betting line to wager on.

 The method of victory is key to knowing your fighters as we explained above.
 The task here is to decide how the fight will end, either by knockout (KO), technical knockout (TKO), decision or submission.

 - Knockout (KO) is literally when one fighter is turned unconscious, even briefly and the referee protects the hurt fighter by stopping the fight.